seouri/biv/implementation_plan.md

 **Additional Notes**: If discrepancies arise during implementation, reference README.md's detect examples for expected flag column outputs and `architecture.md`'s registry pattern for extensibility.

-**Upon Phase Completion**: Update all checkboxes above as [x], add summary notes (e.g., "Phase 2 done: Base ready for subclassing"), commit the updated plan, and proceed to Phase 3. *Strong Reminder: Do not skip this!*

 ## Phase 3: Implement Individual Detection Methods

 **Objective**: Build modular detectors for 'range' and 'zscore', each in their own subdirectory.
 This allows easy addition of new methods (e.g., BMI) by subclassing `BaseDetector`.